singlestore-labs/singlestore-fivetran-source-connector/docs/setup-guide.md

 ---
 name: SingleStore
-title: SingleStore source connector for Fivetran
+title: SingleStore Source connector for Fivetran
 description: Read step-by-step instructions on how to connect SingleStore with your destination using Fivetran connectors.
 hidden: false
 ---